Obsessive–compulsive disorder: Epidemiology

-Quality of life is reduced across all domains in OCD.
-While psychological or pharmacological treatment can lead to a reduction of OCD symptoms and an increase in reported quality of life, symptoms may persist at moderate levels even following adequate treatment courses, and completely symptom-free periods are uncommon.
-In pediatric OCD, around 40% still have the disorder in adulthood, and around 40% qualify for remission.

 History

 Plutarch, an ancient Greek philosopher and historian, describes an ancient Roman man who possibly had scrupulosity, which could be a symptom of OCD or OCPD.
-This man is described as "turning pale under his crown of flowers," praying with a "faltering voice," and scattering "incense with trembling hands."
+This man is described as "turning pale under his crown of flowers", praying with a "faltering voice" and scattering "incense with trembling hands".

 In the 7th century AD, John Climacus records an instance of a young monk plagued by constant and overwhelming "temptations to blasphemy" consulting an older monk, who told him: "My son, I take upon myself all the sins which these temptations have led you, or may lead you, to commit.
 All I require of you is that for the future you pay no attention to them whatsoever."
 The Cloud of Unknowing, a Christian mystical text from the late 14th century, recommends dealing with recurring obsessions by attempting to ignore them, and, if that fails, to "cower under them like a poor wretch and a coward overcome in battle, and reckon it to be a waste of your time for you to strive any longer against them", a technique now known as emotional flooding.

+Abu Zayd Al-Balkhi, the 9th century Islamic polymath, was likely the first to classify OCD into different types and pioneer cognitive behavioral therapy, in a fashion unique to his era and which was not popular in Greek medicine.
+In his medical treatise entitled Sustenance of the Body and Soul, Al-Balkhi described obsessions particular to the disorder as "Annoying thoughts that are not real.
+These intrusive thoughts prevent enjoying life, and performing daily activities.
+They affect concentration and interfere with ability to carry out different tasks."
+As treatment, Al-Balkhi suggested treating obsessive thoughts with positive thoughts and mind-based therapy.

 From the 14th to the 16th century in Europe, it was believed that people who experienced blasphemous, sexual or other obsessive thoughts were possessed by the devil.
 Based on this reasoning, treatment involved banishing the "evil" from the "possessed" person through exorcism.
 The vast majority of people who thought that they were possessed by the devil did not have hallucinations or other "spectacular symptoms" but "complained of anxiety, religious fears, and evil thoughts."
 In 1584, a woman from Kent, England, named Mrs. Davie, described by a justice of the peace as "a good wife", was nearly burned at the stake after she confessed that she experienced constant, unwanted urges to murder her family.